paceuniversity/cs389f2021team7/README.md

 **App description**

-Carbon Footprint is a CO2 emissions calculator and tracker.
-It takes the information you entered in the calculator and compares it to data from the World Bank in your location and to the app average.
-It also shows your results by category in charts and gives you suggestions on how to improve your results.
+Carbon Footprint is a CO2 emissions calculator, tracker, and data visualizer.
+It calculates based on three categories: Home Energy, Transportation, and Waste.
+It compares your results to data from the World Bank in your location and to the app average.
+It can display your results by category in charts and can give you suggestions on how to improve your results.
 Carbon Footprint can display your past results as a list or a line chart to show how your results have changed over time.
+Carbon Footprint can also visualize different CO2 emissions data from the World Bank on a world map.

 **[Idea Proposal](https://docs.google.com/document/d/1Fk-VKhIbE_qc_xFK_vEKdeaBNxjz769r/edit?usp=sharing&ouid=111998902265795988399&rtpof=true&sd=true)**